In this article, first published in 2017, a British Muslim reflects on his Hajj experience

-MAKKAH – Dr. Asad, a British Muslim traveling to Hajj this year with his sister, shares his experience in Umrah and Hajj, as he goes through the spiritual journey along with around 2 million Muslims from across the world.
+MAKKAH – Dr. Asad, a British Muslim shares his experience on Umrah and Hajj, going through the spiritual journey along with around 2 million Muslims from across the world.

 Today (in the voice of Nouman Ali Khan) we will be discussing the Tawaf.